hennychen/bp-gallery/readme.txt

 If you have installed a previous version through wordpress the plugin will not function correctly. this upgrade will change your install directory.
 =1.1.4=
 Fixed incorrect path to tagging javascript
+=1.1.5=
-== Help Out! ==
+Change plugin name to BP Gallery Plus to avoid conflict with the existing BP Gallery Plugin == Help Out! ==

 If you want to help out, you can send some cash over [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YSM3KMT3B5AQE).